 Sara graduated in Biology and afterwards joined Dr Reyes lab at the IBVF in Seville (Spain) where she received her PhD working in chromatin remodeling proteins in Arabidopsis.
 For her postdoc she moved to Cologne (Germany) to work with Dr Turck and Prof. Coupland at the MPIPZ in the regulation of flowering by chromatin related processes.
 Later on she focused in the regulation of plant development by PcG proteins working in Dr Schubert lab at the HHU (Duesseldorf, Germany).
-Sara is a PI at the National University of Ireland Galway (NUI Galway) since 2015 where she also teachs as member of the School of Natural Sciences.
+Sara is a PI at the University of Galway since 2015 where she also teaches as member of the College of Science and Engineering.

 Former Lab Members